 Atrial Septal Defect Repair

 Diseases in the chest and lungs may require thoracic surgery.
-When possible, surgeons will recommend minimally invasive or robotically-assisted techniques that can reduce pain, scarring and complications during and after surgery.
+When possible, surgeons will recommend minimally invasive or robotically-assisted techniques.
+These techniques can reduce pain, scarring and complications during and after surgery.

 Thoracotomy

 Certain surgical procedures involving the throat, lungs, heart, aorta or diaphragm require a large opening of the chest cavity.
-This is called a thoracotomy, and it gives surgeons the access they need to perform specific procedures, such as a tumor removal or heart transplant.
-The procedure you need determines where the incision on your chest is made.
-Talk to your doctor about the various types of thoracotomies and which are best suited for your condition.
+This is called a thoracotomy.
+Thoracotomies give surgeons the access they need to perform specific procedures, such as tumor removal or heart transplant.

 Lobectomy